 Licensing is a key element of running a successful dumpster rental business.
 Depending on the location, dumpster rental businesses will need to get a Certificate of Occupancy from the city or county where they will be operating.
 This license allows the business to operate from its location and demonstrates compliance with local and state regulations.

 In some areas, a dumpster may be required to be placed on the public right-of-way.
 This can be a problem if the dumpster cannot fit into the designated space.
 Also, if the dumpster is placed on the street, a permit may be required.
-However, most cities do not require permits for dumpsters placed on private property.
+However, most cities do not require permits for dumpsters placed on private property Questions to Ask Before Renting a Dumpster.

 Dumpster rental companies offer a variety of payment options for customers.
 These can range from flat-rate rentals, which include everything you need to pay on the day of pickup to variable-rate rentals, which vary depending on the size and type of order.
 The first step is to determine what kind of waste you plan to put in the dumpster.
 Some dumpsters can only accommodate household waste, while others are ideal for construction and demolition waste.

 The next step in the rental process is to determine which payment option is best for you.
 Most dumpster rental companies charge the same amount for residential and commercial dumpster rentals, but construction dumpsters can be more expensive because of landfill fees.
 You may also be required to pay an extra fee if you’re dumping specific materials, such as e-waste, mattresses, or yard waste.
-Additionally, the distance you are from a local supplier can also affect the cost of your dumpster rental.
+Additionally, the distance you are from a local supplier can also affect the cost of your dumpster rental Questions to Ask Before Renting a Dumpster.